ellakoa/postcard-poem/content/posts/tricksy-summer.md

   Summer was finally making a stake
   With autumn saying hurry up mate,
-  You are out of turn and a tad too late.
+  "You are out of turn and a tad too late".

-  Feeling pleased it had done its bit
+  Feeling pleased it had finally done its bit
-  Summer reluctantly, gradually split.
+  Summer gradually and reluctantly split.
 alignPoemLeft: false
 removePostcardPadding: false
 address: Tricksy and Ditsy